pymupdf/PyMuPDF/docs/pixmap.rst

       A simple example: `pix.pil_save("some.webp", optimize=True, dpi=(150, 150))`.

       :arg bool unmultiply: If the pixmap's colorspace is RGB with transparency, the alpha values may or may not already be multiplied into the color components ref/green/blue (called "premultiplied").
 To enforce undoing premultiplication, set this parameter to `True`.
-To learn about some background, e.g. look for "Premultiplied alpha" `here <https://en.wikipedia.org/wiki/Glossary_of_computer_graphics#P>`_.
+To learn about some background, e.g. look for `"Premultiplied alpha" on this page <https://en.wikipedia.org/wiki/Glossary_of_computer_graphics#P>`_.

       For details on other parameters see the Pillow documentation.